Don Zimmer: 1981–1995

 Zimmer next managed the Texas Rangers.
 He spent less than two years in the job and his firing by owner Eddie Chiles was different.
 Zimmer was fired on a Monday but asked to remain on through Wednesday's game before being replaced by Darrell Johnson.
 When asked for the reason he fired Zimmer, Chiles said it was "something personal" but refused to elaborate further.

 After Texas, Zimmer coached three stints with the Yankees (1983, 1986, 1996–2003), then coached for the San Francisco Giants in 1987.
 He served as third base coach for the Chicago Cubs from 1984 to 1986.
 Zimmer took over as manager of the Cubs in 1988.
 In 1989, he managed the Cubs to a division title and was named Manager of the Year.
 He was fired as Cubs manager during the 1991 season after a slow start.
 Later, he returned to Boston for one season as a coach (under manager Hobson) in 1992.
 Overall, Zimmer won 906 Major League games as a manager.

-Zimmer was on the first coaching staff of the expansion Colorado Rockies in 1993, and coached until walking out, without telling manager Don Baylor, in the middle of a game in the 1995 season.
+Zimmer was on the first coaching staff of the expansion Colorado Rockies in 1993 under manager Don Baylor.
+On June 6, 1995, he left the bench during the fifth inning of the game against St. Louis, which came to the surprise of players and staff (he had told Baylor about plans to retire a few weeks beforehand).
 He was unhappy that Baylor had become close to Art Howe, who was added to the Rockies coaching staff in 1995.